-15. Whether all applicable clearances are obtained and valid till date?
+15. Whether top soil conservation has been undertaken?
+16. Whether all applicable clearances are obtained and valid till date?
 Signa ture of Environment and Safety Engineer (ESE) of the Co ntractor with date Signature of Environmental Officer of the CSC with date